Aya-Osamaa/Pharma-Dashboard/README.md

-# Pharma-Dashboard
-I developed an interactive Power BI dashboard to analyze pharmacy sales, covering revenue trends, product performance, and customer insights.
-This project involved data cleaning, DAX measures, and visual storytelling to drive data-driven decisions.
+# Pharmacy Sales Performance Dashboard
+## Project Overview
+This Power BI project is an interactive Sales Performance Dashboard designed to analyze sales, product trends, and customer insights for a pharmacy business.
+The dashboard provides key performance indicators (KPIs), revenue breakdowns, and deep insights into different business aspects.